Piers Corbyn: Higher education

-Student representation
+Student representative

 In 1969, Corbyn became the first president of the Imperial College Students' Union to be directly elected by the student body.
 As president until 1970, Corbyn was successful in establishing a sabbatical union president, enabling the elected student leader to be registered at the college without having to study or pay fees (in fact they received a grant from the college and union).

 Corbyn set up a short-lived Imperial College Representative Council, seats on which were distributed between members of the college on the basis of their numbers, a system that almost gave students a majority.
 The ICAUT, a staff union, refused to cooperate with this student-led initiative.
-Although this particular council did not survive, increased student representation on college boards and committees became, like the sabbatical president, a lasting success of Corbyn's time as ICU president.
+Although this particular council did not survive, increased student representation on college boards and committees became a lasting success of Corbyn's time as ICU president.

 Corbyn, together with the rector at the time, Lord Penney, received the Queen when she opened a new administrative building in 1969.
 During the visit Corbyn petitioned the Queen in front of 900 people, asking for students to be given greater say in the governance of the college.

-Housing rights
+Career

+Housing-rights activist

-Corbyn was a housing and squatters' rights activist in the north Paddington area of Westminster in the mid-1970s.
-In 1974, he fought for a seat on the council as a Squatters and Tenants candidate; in 1978, he and a colleague fought as Decent Housing candidates.
+Corbyn was a housing and squatters' rights activist in the north Paddington area of the City of Westminster in the mid-1970s.
+He helped organise the All London Squatters Federation, the Squatters Union and the Squatters Action Council (SAC).
+Although they issued publications and mounted protests, in the assessment of the Metropolitan Police Special Branch the "real activists" in these organisations, Corbyn among them, were "limited to not more than about a dozen persons" and had "very little influence on squatters".

+In 1974, he stood for election to Westminster City Council in Harrow Road ward as a Squatters and Tenants candidate; in 1978, he and a colleague stood in Harrow Road as Decent Housing candidates.
 In the 1977 GLC election he was the International Marxist Group candidate for Lambeth Central.

 He and some of the squatters in Elgin Avenue were, as a result of their campaign which included the building of barricades against eviction, rehoused by the GLC in 1975 spread out between Westminster and other London boroughs to discourage the risk of further united action.
 He later moved from that rehousing in Rust Square to the Alvey Estate in Southwark where he became a leader of the tenants association.

-Career